 “Find joy in each day.”

-————————————-Please donate your used books in good condition to our armed forces by visiting www.operationpaperback.org or your local VA hospital.—————————————-Order copies of THE GIFT COUNSELOR in paperback or Kindle format for you and a friend.
+————————————-Please donate your used books in good condition to our armed forces by visiting www.operationpaperback.org or your local VA hospital.—————————————-Order copies of THE GIFT COUNSELOR series in paperback or Kindle format for you and a friend.
 Visit Amazon.
 Free app for your device on site.
-The ebook is also available at Barnes and Noble and most online bookstores.
+The ebook are also available at Barnes and Noble and most online bookstores.

 Press / Reviews